Welcome to the XLerator Network’s Guide to SBIR/STTR!

-The first cohort of researchers and early stage university startups in our region to receive mentoring and coaching from our experts on SBIR strategies development and execution has been selected!
+The next cohort of researchers and early stage university startups in our region to receive mentoring and coaching from our experts on SBIR strategies development and execution is being selected!
 These teams will be coached on analysis of funding space, review of competitors or similar companies that have been funded lately, understanding the differentiators, review of funding announcements, engagement with the funding agency, etc.

-Reach out to us if you would like to be considered for this program in the future (and share this with other researchers that you think might qualify).
+Reach out to us if you would like to be considered for this program (and share this with other researchers that you think might qualify).

 Dr. Eugene Krentsel

 Today’s column is about more than just SBIR – albeit it definitely pertains to developing a fundable SBIR proposal by picking the right problem to focus developing your solution for, be it a product or a technology.

 It was inspired by a recent LinkedIn discussion started by a fellow entrepreneur, a healthcare startup CEO, who talked about a perceived internal tension – between “just giving customers what they want” and “daring to be contrarian (building something that people don’t even know they want)”.
 So she pondered, “do we go with the faster horses or build the car?”

 That post really highlights that even fairly experienced entrepreneurs often struggle to fully understand what deep customer discovery should be about.
 And the importance of asking the right questions is paramount.